marcoeg/stt-server/README.md

 # Whisper Serve

-A distributed speech-to-text service using OpenAI's Whisper model, built with Ray Serve for scalable deployment.
+A distributed speech-to-text service using OpenAI's Whisper and Meta's LLma3 models, built with Ray Serve for scalable deployment.

 Author: Marco Graziano (marco@graziano.com)
 Copyright (c) 2024 Graziano Labs Corp.
 All rights reserved.

 ## Overview

+This project deploys:
+- **Whisper** (speech-to-text) via OpenAI Whisper models
+- **Llama3** (text generation) via HuggingFace + vLLM
+- Served via **Ray Serve** with GPU acceleration

-Whisper Serve provides a production-ready REST API for speech-to-text transcription using OpenAI's Whisper model.
+This project provides a production-ready REST API for speech-to-text transcription and text generation using Whisper and LLama3 open source models.
 Built on Ray Serve, it offers:
 - Distributed processing with automatic resource management
 - Configurable deployment options
 - Production-ready logging and monitoring
 - Efficient model management and caching
 - RESTful API interface
-- Health monitoring endpoints

 For more information about OpenAI Whisper: https://github.com/openai/whisper/tree/main

+> [NOTE!]
+> The server runs Whisper and LLama3 on the same GPU or GPU cluster in AWS.

 ## Project Structure